langchain-ai/opengpts/API.md

   "public": True
 }, cookies= {"opengpts_user_id": "foo"}).content
 ```
-This is creating an assistant with name `"bar"`, with default configuration, that is public, and is associated with user `"foo"` (we are using cookies as a mock auth method).
+This is creating an assistant with name `"bar"`, with default configuration, that is public, and is associated with user `"foo"`.
+We are using cookies as a mock auth method (refer to the [auth guide](auth.md) for more information).

 This should return something like: